 - What happens after a Party Wall Notice has been served?

-After you or your surveyor has served Notice, your adjoining owner should respond with written consent within 14 days if they are happy with your plans.
-If they wish for any changes to be made to your plans then they will need to provide you with a counter-notice requesting these alterations.
-Where consent has not been given in the 14 days following Notice being served, it is considered as a party wall dispute, and one or several party wall surveyors must be appointed to prepare a Party Wall Award.
+After you or your surveyor has served Notice, your Adjoining Owner(s) must respond with their written consent within 14 days if they are happy with your plans.
+If they wish for any changes to be made to your plans, then they will need to provide you with a Counter-Notice requesting these amendments.
+Where consent has not been given in the 14 days following Notice being served, the parties are considered to be in a party wall dispute, and one or several party wall surveyors must be appointed to prepare a Party Wall Award.

-- What if the adjoining owner does not consent to the works?
+- What happens if the Adjoining Owner does not consent to the works?

-When an adjoining owner is not satisfied with the proposed works, having been served Notice, and chooses not to provide their written consent, a party wall dispute arises.
-Both parties are now entitled to seek professional arbitration through a surveyor.
-This may be the same surveyor (known as an ‘agreed surveyor’), or separate ones for the building owner and adjoining owner.
-The surveyor(s) then impartially negotiate the terms between parties to draw up an “award”.
+When an Adjoining Owner is not satisfied with the proposed works, having been served Notice, and chooses not to provide their written consent, a party wall dispute arises.
+Both parties are now entitled to seek professional arbitration through a party wall surveyor.
+This may be the same surveyor (known as an ‘agreed surveyor’), or separately appointed surveyors for the Building Owner and Adjoining Owner(s).
+The surveyor(s) then impartially negotiate the terms between the affected parties and draw up a Party Wall Award.

 A Party Wall Award states the work that will be carried out and the agreed terms of it being conducted.
 The Award also includes a Schedule of Condition, documenting the current state of the adjoining property so that any damage can be identified and made good upon completion of the works.
-It should be noted that adjoining owners ultimately cannot prevent the work from happening by denying access to the contractors or surveyors.
-However, the building owner must provide appropriate notice (typically 14 days) to the occupier and adjoining owner, unless it’s an emergency.
+It should be noted that Adjoining Owners ultimately cannot prevent the work from happening by denying access for contractors or surveyors.
+However, the Building Owner must provide appropriate Notice (typically 14 days) to the occupier and Adjoining Owner, unless it’s an emergency.

 - How can I dispute a Party Wall Award?